Exclusive: Fearing data privacy issues, Google cuts some Android phone data for wireless carriers

 Facebook's Actionable Insights service for carriers also includes information about users’ gender, age and other characteristics collected from its apps, which helps carriers spot demographic trends to target their marketing, but it does not tie data to specific individuals.

-"We have publicly announced this programme and carefully designed it to protect people's privacy," said Facebook spokesman Joe Osborne, in a statement.
+"We have publicly announced this program and carefully designed it to protect people's privacy," said Facebook spokesman Joe Osborne, in a statement.

 Google said it shared neither aggregated nor individualized data on user demographics and app usage.
 The company rejected requests to give equipment vendors any data, it said.